JetBrains/amper/docs/Documentation.md

   - ./lib
 ```

-In a Gradle-based project the `settings.gradle.kts` is expected instead of a `project.yaml` file.
+In Gradle-based projects the `settings.gradle.kts` is expected instead of a `project.yaml` file, and it's required even for single-module projects.
-And it is always required.
 Read more in the [Gradle-based projects](Documentation.md#gradle-based-projects) section.
 ```
 |-src/
 |  |-main.kt